 As shown in Figure 41, a transformer or pair of transformers isolates the isoSPI signals between two isoSPI ports.
-The isoSPI signals have programmable pulse amplitudes up to 1.6V{P-P} and pulse widths of 50ns and 150ns.
-To be able to transmit these pulses with the necessary fidelity. the system requires that the transformers have primary inductances above 60μH and a 1:1 turns ratio.
-It is also necessary to use a transformer with less than 2.5μH of leakage inductance.
+The isoSPI signals have programmable pulse amplitudes up to $1.6V{P-P}$ and pulse widths of 50ns and 150ns.
+To be able to transmit these pulses with the necessary fidelity, the system requires that the transformers have primary inductances above $60\mu H$ and a 1:1 turns ratio.
+It is also necessary to use a transformer with less than $2.5\mu H$ of leakage inductance.
 In terms of pulse shape the primary inductance will mostly affect the pulse droop of the 50ns and 150ns pulses.
-If the primary inductance is too low. the pulse amplitude will begin to droop and decay over the pulse period.
+If the primary inductance is too low, the pulse amplitude will begin to droop and decay over the pulse period.
 When the pulse droop is severe enough, the effective pulse width seen by the receiver will drop substantially, reducing noise margin.
 Some droop is acceptable as long as it is a relatively small percentage of the total pulse amplitude.
 The leakage inductance primarily affects the rise and fall times of the pulses.
 Slower rise and fall times will effectively reduce the pulse width.
 Pulse width is determined by the receiver as the time the signal is above the threshold set at the ICMP pin.
 Slow rise and fall times cut into the timing margins.
 Generally it is best to keep pulse edges as fast as possible.
 When evaluating transformers, it is also worth noting the parallel winding capacitance.
 While transformers have very good CMRR at low frequency, this rejection will degrade at higher frequencies, largely due to the winding to winding capacitance.
 When choosing a transformer, it is best to pick one with less parallel winding capacitance when possible.

-When choosing a transformer, it is equally important to pick a part that has an adequate isolation rating for the application.
-The working voltage rating of a transformer is a key spec when selecting a part for an application.
-Interconnecting daisy-chain links between LTC6812-1 devices see <90V stress in typical applications; ordinary pulse and LAN type transformers will suffice.
+Figure 45.
+Capacitive Isolation Coupling for LTC6813-1s on the Same PCB devices see <90V stress in typical applications; ordinary pulse and LAN type transformers will suffice.
 Connections to the LTC6820, in general, may need much higher working voltage ratings for good long-term reliability.
 Usually, matching the working voltage to the voltage of the entire battery stack is conservative.
 Unfortunately, transformer vendors will often only specify one-second HV testing, and this is not equal to the long-term ("permanent") rating of the part.
 For example, according to most safety standards a 1.5kV rated transformer is expected to handle 230V continuously, and a 3kV device is capable of 1100V long-term, though manufacturers may not always certify to those levels (refer to actual vendor data for specifics).
 Usually, the higher voltage transformers are called "high-isolation" or "reinforced insulation" types by the suppliers.
-Table 57 shows a list of transformers that have been evaluated in isoSPI links.
+Table 58 shows a list of transformers that have been evaluated in isoSPI links.